Digital-Grinnell/dlad-blog/content/posts/030-Dockerized-Omeka-S-Starting-Over.md

 # So that we wouldn't need to update this every time new version of Docksal cli releases
 FROM docksal/cli:2-php7.2
 ```
-In `./.docksal/docksal.env` I also changed the DOCROOT to `/var/www/html`.
+Also, in `./.docksal/docksal.env` I changed the DOCROOT to `/var/www/html`.

 Trying `fin up`...